Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-Also, the verbal turn by turn instructions allows you to keep your hand and eyes on the road.
+Also, the verbal turn-by-turn instructions allow you to keep your hand and eyes on the road.
 Other neat features include the detection of active speed cameras, active lane guidance assist, and different driver alerts.
 When you are programming your route, you will be able to avoid nuances like specific road types and delayed routes.
-Overall, you can look forward to quality performance at an unbeatable price in this unit.
+Overall, you can look forward to the quality performance at an unbeatable price in this unit.

 - The downloadable maps allow you to have coverage across the globe